 Start: Leeuwarden Finish: Leeuwarden

 Your Frisian adventure kicks off in Leeuwarden, the vibrant capital of Friesland province.
 If the spoken language sounds different to you here, you are absolutely right.
-The Frisian language differs from Dutch and is an important aspect of local culture.
+Local language differs from Dutch and has becomes an important aspect of the local culture.

 Challenge: 59 km

-Leaving behind the hustle and bustle of Sneek, you will dive into the peace and quiet of the Frisian Lake District.
-Comprising nearly thirty inland lakes, it is said to be the largest lake district in western Europe.
-With water all around, experience a feeling of calm and forget about time for a while.
-Further on, you will reach a geologically interesting wooded area called Gaasterland that is suddenly not so typical of the Netherlands.
-You will find meandering creeks, slightly rolling terrain and deciduous woods directly on the coast of what used to be Zuiderzee.
-Even more unexpectedly, a wall of boulder clay called Rode Klif rises up from Lake IJsselmeer, offering endless views.
-This leg of the cycle tour ends in Stavoren, best known for its picturesque harbour and the legend surrounding the statue of the “Lady of Stavoren”.
-Find out all about it!
+Leave the hustle and bustle behind and dive into peace and quiet in the Frisian Lake District, with nearly thirty inland lakes it is said to be the largest in western Europe.
+Experience a feeling of calm as the water surrounds you, and forget the world for a while.
+Next you cycle into geologically intriguing woodlands in Gaasterland, passing meandering creeks, rolling terrain and deciduous forests on the shores of the old Zuiderzee.
+The unexpected rock wall called Rode Klif juts up out of Lake Ijsselmeer, providing immense views.
+Today’s stage ends in Stavoren, known for its picturesque harbour and the statue representing a creepy legend about the ‘Lady of Stavoren’.

 Challenge: 55 km